Matixy/F1-Racing-pygame/README.md

 # F1 racing game
-  created on school project using pygame and screeninfo modules
+  Created on school project using pygame and screeninfo modules